-In a low carbohydrate diet the body enters a natural state called ketosis, whereby the body breaks down body fat for energy instead of glucose.
+When following a low carbohydrate diet, the body enters a natural state called ketosis.
+This is when the body breaks down fat for energy instead of glucose.

 How do you enter ketosis?

-It may take 2-3 weeks of low carbohydrate consumption (typically 50 grams of carbohydrate per day or less) before your body enters ketosis.
+It may take 2-3 weeks of low carbohydrate consumption (typically 50g of carbohydrate per day or less) before your body enters ketosis.

 But doesn’t the body need carbohydrates to survive?